inrupt/docs-react-sdk/source/index.rst

    * - Authentication components

-     - To help you log in and log out of an identiy provider.
+     - To help you log in and log out of an identity provider.

    * - Data components